elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

   * Difficulty: Easy.
 * Issues:
   * This step is worth revisiting when tightening screws in [Part 2 Step 15](#part-2--step-15-tightening-all-screws).
 Be careful to use right angle squares.
 Slight imperfections in the angles can make the printer less accurate.
   * The assembly instructions contain a written description of where to put the conical screws that does not match the corresponding picture.
-I followed the text (front left) rather than the picture (back right) because the front left metal bracket has indentations for conical screws but the back right metal bracket does not.
+Follow the text (front left) rather than the picture (back right) because the front left metal bracket has indentations for conical screws but the back right metal bracket does not.
 <center>
 <table>
   <tr>